mikesmitty/curse/README.md

 * CentOS 7
 * Ubuntu 12.04+

-Because SSH certificates are a relatively recent feature in OpenSSH, regrettably older versions of CentOS do not support them.
+Because SSH certificates are a relatively recent feature in OpenSSH, regrettably older versions of CentOS do not support their use.

 TODO
 ----